Platform-OS/platformos-documentation/pages/guides/third_party_api_integration/persist_part_of_third_party_api_response.md

 permalink: /guides/persist-third-party-api-response/
 ---

 Here is complete example of how to do it.
-We start by creating a new profile, let's call it `test_profile.
+We start by creating a new profile, let's call it `test_profile`.
 We will also need a custom attribute to store the actual value from the api, let's call it `third_party_api_value`:
 ```
 # instance_profile_types/default.yml
 ---